openhatch/in-person-event-handbook/index.rst

 Think about what, specifically, you’d like to get done at this event.
 You can break these down by elements of your project, if you have more than one.
 It should be clear how these event goals contribute to the overall goal of your project.
 At the same time, these are not “tasks” - it should be necessary to break these goals down further in order to accomplish them.

-It’s useful to phrase these in terms of “Base” and “Reach” goals.
-Having modest base goals gives you something to celebrate at the end of the event, while adding reach goals lets you plan for the exciting scenario of having a large and/or effective team that’s able to accomplish a ton.
+It’s useful to phrase these in terms of “Base” and “Stretch” goals.
+Having modest base goals gives you something to celebrate at the end of the event, while adding stretch goals lets you plan for the exciting scenario of having a large and/or effective team that’s able to accomplish a ton.

 In general, it’s better to have too many goals than too few, but make sure you prioritize them.
 When you get to the task-breakdown part of this guide, focus on doing a thorough job with each individual goal before moving on to the next one.